 - Remove the lid, then turn the Instant Pot back to sauté.
 Cook for 5 minutes until some of the liquid evaporates, then add the wine and bring to a simmer, scraping up any brown bits that have collected on the bottom of the pot.
 Let simmer for 10 minutes, until most of the wine has evaporated.
 Discard the thyme stems and bay leaf.

 - Add the bone broth and stock.
 Bring to a simmer and let cook until the soup thickens, about 10 minutes.
 Add the salt and pepper, then taste and adjust the seasonings as needed.

-- For the bread topping: When you’re ready to serve, preheat the oven broiler.
-Arrange the baguette slices on a baking sheet in a single layer.
-Sprinkle the slices with the Gruyère.
-Broil until bubbly and golden brown, 3 to 5 minutes, watching constantly towards the end so that the bread does not burn.
-Ladle the soup into bowls, then float the bread on top.
-Enjoy!
-Alternatively, if you have ovenproof bowls, you can ladle the soup into them first, top with each with a baguette slice and cheese, then arrange the bowls on a baking sheet and place the sheet under the boiler, until the bread is toasted and the cheese is melted.
+- Alternate Serving Method.
+If you have ovenproof bowls, you can ladle the soup into them first, top with each with a baguette slice and cheese, then arrange the bowls on a baking sheet and place the sheet under the broiler, until the bread is toasted and the cheese is melted.

 - TO STORE: Leftover French onion soup may be stored in the fridge for up to 3 days.
 For best results, store the soup without cheese or toasted baguettes and prepare topping while reheating.

 - TO FREEZE: Instant Pot French onion soup may be stored in the freezer (without the cheese and baguette) for up to 3 months.
 Defrost overnight in the fridge before serving.